 It starts with one bam and quickly evolves into a drum circle grinning with ecstasy – to sum up Ethnosound workshops briefly.
 They profess and practice the line ‘music belongs to everyone’, so if you thought you didn’t have a sense of rhythm, let them prove otherwise.
 Go for the endorphin inducing workshop to set your Saturday on a roll.

 Do you know the steps to a botoló?
 Have you got a few csujogatás up your sleeve?
 If your knowledge of Hungarian folk art extends beyond gulyás and pálinka, or are good at guessing, here’s your chance.
 A fun folk quiz hosted by Hungarian Heritage House awaits teams of 4-7 with games, questions and prizes.

 Kenderkóc Toy Corner

-Kenderkóc workshops await small and big with folksy games, meaning all the toys are made from natural materials, there is no screen to watch, but all the more need for your hands, legs and wit.
-There’s walnut-rolling and a fishing pond for kids, a throwing game and a giant Nine Men’s Morris for adults, and even a baby corner furnished with vintage items.
+Kenderkóc Toy Corner await small and big with folksy games – meaning all the toys are made from natural materials, are traditional, and require your skills.
+There’s walnut-rolling and a fishing pond for kids, a throwing game and a giant Nine Men’s Morris for adults, plus a baby corner furnished with vintage items.
 You can also try yourself at traditional crafts at workshops fit for all ages.
 A favourite baby/kid/parent lounge from last year’s festival; Kenderkóc offers a fun and wholesome environment for the whole family.